jbahamon/jbahamon.github.io/_posts/2021-02-27-menus-inventories-and-items.markdown

 In-game menus usually have a few submenus/categories.
 I will use similar words whenever possible instead of in-game terms, to simplify a bit:

-- **Final Fantasy 6** has Equip, Item, Skills, Relic, Status, Config, Save.
+- **Final Fantasy VI** has Equip, Item, Skills, Relic, Status, Config, Save.

 - **Chrono Trigger** has Equip, Item, Skills, Party, Config, Save.